dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 - `ComponentType`, of type `Type?`, which defines the type of the root component.
 - `Parameters`, of type `IDictionary<string, object?>?`, which represents an optional dictionary of parameters to pass to the root component.

-In addition, `BlazorWebView` defines the following events:
+In addition, <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> defines the following events:

-- `BlazorWebViewInitializing`, with an accompanying `BlazorWebViewInitializingEventArgs` object, which is raised before the `BlazorWebView` is initialized.
-This event enables customization of the `BlazorWebView` configuration.
+- `BlazorWebViewInitializing`, with an accompanying `BlazorWebViewInitializingEventArgs` object, which is raised before the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized.
+This event enables customization of the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> configuration.
-- `BlazorWebViewInitialized`, with an accompanying `BlazorWebViewInitializedEventArgs` object, which is raised after the `BlazorWebView` is initialized but before any component has been rendered.
+- `BlazorWebViewInitialized`, with an accompanying `BlazorWebViewInitializedEventArgs` object, which is raised after the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized but before any component has been rendered.
 This event enables retrieval of the platform-specific web view instance.
-- `UrlLoading`, with an accompanying `UrlLoadingEventArgs` object, is raised when a hyperlink is clicked within a `BlazorWebView`.
-This event enables customization of whether a hyperlink is opened in the `BlazorWebView`, in an external app, or whether the URL loading attempt is cancelled.
+- `UrlLoading`, with an accompanying `UrlLoadingEventArgs` object, is raised when a hyperlink is clicked within a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>.
+This event enables customization of whether a hyperlink is opened in the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>, in an external app, or whether the URL loading attempt is cancelled.

 Existing [Razor components](/aspnet/core/blazor/components/) can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.